spawn

 kubectl apply -f host.yaml

-After that, just check your actors with:
+Finally, check your deployed actors with:

 kubectl get actorhosts